Where do your sessions take place?

-From a really young age, I just loved cameras and photos.
-When I was 20, my parents gifted me with my first DSLR camera.
+From a really young age, I loved cameras and photos.
+When I was 20, my parents gifted me with my first SLR camera.
 I took it all over Australia, New Zealand, Fiji, across Europe, and the US.
-I had no idea what I was doing, but I loved it.
-When my first son was born in 2010, my hubby gave me an upgraded DSLR camera, and in 2013, I opened my business.
-Though I am mostly self-taught, I am so grateful to have learned & continue to learn from some of the most talented & inspirational artists in the business.
+I had no idea what I was doing (evidenced by some pretty terrible images;)…but I loved it.
+When my first son was born in 2010, my husband gave me an upgraded DSLR camera, and in 2013, I opened my business.
+Though I am largely self-taught, I am also grateful to have learned & continue to learn from some of the most talented & inspirational artists in the business.

 Who owns the rights to the photos?

-While you own the rights to share and print the photos however you'd like, I maintain the rights to the images to use for business purposes, unless otherwise discussed.
+While you own the rights to share and print the photos however you'd like, I maintain the rights to the images to use for business purposes.

-What if we live a high-profile public lifestyle and we'd rather you not share our photos?
+What if we live a high-profile public lifestyle?

 I am happy to keep your images private unless otherwise specified by you.
 I am also happy to sign and abide by an NDA.
 My clients' trust and privacy is of the upmost importance to me and I take protecting that extremely seriously.

 How do I book a session with you?

 Thank you for asking!
 Please do not hesitate to contact me through the "contact" tab above or email me at email@example.com.
 I look forward to hearing from you!